What grade do U.S. preschools deserve in math instruction?

 Chutes and Ladders, for example, excels at teaching numbers, says Stanford professor Deborah J. Stipek, and playing with dice teaches addition.

 Possibly the most important thing any parent or teacher can do for preschoolers’ early math skills is encourage children to believe that they can succeed.
-“Self-efficacy, which is an individual’s belief in whether he or she can succeed at a particular activity, plays an integral role in student success,” writes math educator Lynda of Queen’s University in Ontario, Canada — and that extends to any subject.
+“Self-efficacy, which is an individual’s belief in whether he or she can succeed at a particular activity, plays an integral role in student success,” writes math educator Lynda Colgan of Queen’s University in Ontario, Canada in an article for TVO.org — and that extends to any subject.

 “When children are positive about learning and feel able to succeed, they are more likely to be successful.”